squizlabs/PHP_CodeSniffer/README.md

 - backwards-incompatible changes are made to how the `phpcs` or `phpcbf` commands are used, or
 - backwards-incompatible changes are made to the `ruleset.xml` format, or
 - backwards-incompatible changes are made to the API used by sniff developers, or
-- custom PHP_CodeSniffer token types are removed
+- custom PHP_CodeSniffer token types are removed, or
+- existing sniffs are removed from PHP_CodeSniffer entirely

 The `MINOR` version is incremented when:
 - new backwards-compatible features are added to the `phpcs` and `phpcbf` commands, or
 - backwards-compatible changes are made to the `ruleset.xml` format, or
 - backwards-compatible changes are made to the API used by sniff developers, or
-- new sniffs are added to an included standard
+- new sniffs are added to an included standard, or
+- existing sniffs are removed from an included standard

 > NOTE: Backwards-compatible changes to the API used by sniff developers will allow an existing sniff to continue running without producing fatal errors but may not result in the sniff reporting the same errors as it did previously without changes being required.